This post on window insulation is paid-for content in association with the Mzuri Group.

 Swift Direct Blinds manufactures blinds from recycled materials.
 All the blinds in their eco-friendly range are manufactured from fabric that is made from at least 80% recycled PET plastic waste.
 This means that for every square metre of fabric, around 9 PET bottles are used.

-Meanwhile, their range of Arona Light Filtering blinds are constructed from an upcycled fabric that is woven with yarns made from recycled plastic waste.
-These are all made to measure in the UK, and come with a five-year guarantee as standard.
+Meanwhile, their range of Arona Light Filtering blinds is constructed from an upcycled fabric that is woven with yarns made from recycled plastic waste.
+These are all made to measure in the UK and come with a five-year guarantee as standard.

 Whilst standard blinds do not offer as much window insulation as properly fitted shutters or thermal blinds, how you use your blinds can make a difference to your energy bills.
 Closing your blinds at dusk in winter helps to minimise the heat lost through your windows.
 However, don’t be tempted to keep them closed all day.
 Opening them again in the morning helps to maximise passive solar energy, making your home warmer.